nickbrandt/GitLab/doc/development/adding_service_component.md

 ## Integration phases

 The following outline re-uses the [maturity metric](https://about.gitlab.com/direction/maturity) naming as an example of the various phases of integrating a component.
-These are only loosely coupled to a components actual maturity, and are intended as a guide for implementation order.
-(For example, a component does not need to be enabled by default to be Lovable, and being enabled by default does not on its own cause a component to be Lovable.)
+These are only loosely coupled to a components actual maturity, and are intended as a guide for implementation order (for example, a component does not need to be enabled by default to be Lovable, and being enabled by default does not on its own cause a component to be Lovable).

 - Proposed
   - [Proposing a new component](#proposing-a-new-component)